bgermann/offwall/INSTALL.md

 ## Packaging for Solaris 10

 It is assumed that you have cross installed and the docker daemon is running.
-The Heirloom Packaging Tools and a make implementation are also required.
+[The Heirloom Packaging Tools}(http://heirloom.sourceforge.net/pkgtools.html) and a make implementation are also required.
 At least make, pkgmk, rustup, docker and cross have to be in $PATH.
 Build the Solaris 10 SVR4 package by simply running `make`.
 You will find the package at the new directory offwall.